-PJ is the oldest dolphin at CMA.
-Her, Winter, and Hope have bonded quickly since she arrived at Clearwater Marine Aquarium in March of 2019.
+PJ was one of the oldest dolphins at CMA.
+She was estimated to be over 50 years old and arrived at Clearwater Marine Aquarium in March of 2019.

 More About PJ

-Clearwater Marine Aquarium will provide a forever home for PJ, who became a permanent resident in March 2019.
-CMA’s experience with other deaf, blind and older dolphins with similar issues makes our rescue facility a great location for PJ to receive the specialized animal care she needs.
-PJ lives with Winter and Hope in the new Ruth and J.O.
+Clearwater Marine Aquarium provided a forever home for PJ, who became a permanent resident in March 2019.
+CMA’s experience with other deaf, blind and older dolphins with similar issues made our rescue facility a great location for PJ to receive the specialized animal care she needed.
+PJ lived with Winter, Hope and Apollo at the Ruth and J.O.
 Stone Dolphin Complex at CMA.

 PJ’s older age and condition as a partially deaf dolphin is reminiscent of Panama, who was a past resident at Clearwater Marine Aquarium.
 Panama’s bond with Winter was also featured in Dolphin Tale 2.

 Panama came to CMA after stranding in Panama City on October 21, 2000.
 After being treated for anemia and a severe sunburn, the National Marine Fisheries and Wildlife Service determined she would not be a successful candidate for release and transferred her to CMA on March 23, 2001.
 Panama was believed to be partly or fully deaf and it was determined she was a “beggar” dolphin in the wild, which means she would rely on boaters tossing out fish or scraps opposed to catching fish on her own in the wild.
 PJ is also believed to be a beggar dolphin who approached humans for food.